 The Visual Description Project was created by Liza Sylvestre, Curator of Academic Programs at KAM.

-Audio descriptions of artwork are created for people with low vision and blindness.
-Despite their importance, audio descriptions remain unregulated, meaning there is no protocol or standard in place requiring their use.
+Audio descriptions of artwork are created primarily for people with low vision and blindness.
+Despite their importance, audio descriptions remain unregulated, meaning that there are neither any requirements to create them nor any official standards for them

 As a result, audio descriptions are often dismissed or only reluctantly implemented by cultural organizations.
-What is more, in 2017, the Trump Administration halted work that would more clearly define how the ADA (the Americans with Disabilities Act) would regulate internet accessibility protocols.
+What is more the Department of Justice has recently halted work that would more clearly define how the ADA (the Americans with Disabilities Act) would regulate internet accessibility protocols.

-In recognition of these underserved audiences, KAM is developing an Audio Description Project designed to provide a generative and creative space in which individuals of all sensory compositions can learn from and enjoy.
+In recognition of these underserved audiences, KAM is developing an Audio Description Project designed to provide a generative and creative space in which individuals of all sensory compositions can learn and enjoy.

 The Visual Description Project has three main goals: